Minimum system requirements

 Add the Driver SDK to your app

-The Driver SDK is available via a private Maven repository.
+The Driver SDK is available from the Google Maven repository.
 The repository includes the SDK's Project Object Model (.pom) files and Javadocs.
 To add the Driver SDK to your app:

 Maven